OpenOLAT/OpenOLAT-docs/sites/manual_how-to/docs/test_creation_procedure/test_creation_procedure.md

 <br>
 !!! tip "Note"

-    If you do not have any experience in course creation, you will find in chapter [„How do I create my first OpenOlat course?"](../my_first_course/my_first_course.de.md) an instruction.
+    If you do not have any experience in course creation, you will find in chapter ["My first course"](../my_first_course/my_first_course.md) an instruction.

 1\.
 Go to the authoring area and create there a new course.